About

 Megan served as the Principal Harpist of the Houston Symphony from 2015-2022.
 In the wake of the Coronavirus pandemic, she created a 6-video series for the symphony, ‘Mornings with Megan,’ which offers educational musical content for young children.

-Megan is a member of the Brooklyn-based chamber orchestra The Knights.
-She has performed with the New York City Ballet, the Orchestra of St. Luke's, the International Contemporary Ensemble, the Bang On a Can All-Stars, and the Sarasota Opera.
-Megan toured with the Irish Chamber Orchestra in 2013.
+As a member of the chamber orchestra The Knights, Megan often performs in NYC, including regular engagements at Carnegie Hall.
+She has performed with the New York City Ballet, the Orchestra of St. Luke's, the International Contemporary Ensemble, the Bang On a Can All-Stars, and the Sarasota Opera, as well as touring with the Irish Chamber Orchestra.
 She also performed regularly as a substitute for the Broadway show 'The Fantasticks.'

-Megan founded Ocean Music Action (OMA) in 2021.
-This nonprofit organization uses music to build community and inspire action to protect our oceans.
-OMA presents unique concerts, sharing music and dance centered on themes around the ocean and nature.
-Concerts are paired with volunteer activities in which the musicians and audience join together in helping the planet.
+Megan is the president and artistic director of Ocean Music Action (OMA), a nonprofit founded in 2021.
+This organization uses music to build community and inspire action to protect our oceans.
+OMA concerts are paired with volunteer activities, giving the musicians and audience opportunities to join together in helping the planet.
+Learn more at oceanmusicaction.org.

 Megan lives in Honolulu, Hawaii with her husband, bassist Shawn Conley, and their young son.